 During October 2020, the Company issued 7,233,855 warrants to purchase common stock in connection with the Series F Private Placement with an exercise price of \$4.50 (the "Series F Warrants").
 The warrants are exercisable commencing on the date of issuance and expire72 months after the date of issuance.
 These warrants included a reset feature if the Company issued common stock, options, or convertible securities with a strike price below the exercise price of the warrants.
 Upon consummation of the Company's IPO on July 1, 2021, this reset feature no longer applies.
-During the second quarter of 2021, a Series F warrant holder exercise \$3,334 warrants, resulting in the Company's receipt of approximately \$0.4 million.
+During the second quarter of 2021, a Series F warrant holder exercise a3,334 warrants, resulting in the Company's receipt of approximately \$0.4 million.
 Initially these warrants did not meet the definition of a derivative or the requirements to be considered equity; as such, the Company recorded these as a liability.
 Due to changes in certain terms of the warrant agreements in connection with the Company's IPO whereby the warrants did meet the requirements to be considered equity, the outstanding Series F warrants were reclassified to equity upon consummation of the IPO on July 1, 2021.
-See "Note 10 - Convertible preferred stock" for more information on Series F and see "Note 1 - Nature of business and summary of significant accounting policies" for additional information on the Company's IPO.
+See "Note 1 - Nature of business and summary of significant accounting policies" for additional information on the Company's IPO.

-The warrant liability was remeasured at fair value each reporting period and upon the Company's IPO and represented a Level 3 financial instrument.
-The Company calculates the fair value of the warrant liability through a Monte Carlo Model and a Black Scholes Option Model.
+The pre-IPO warrant liability was remeasured at fair value using a Monte Carlo Model, representing a level 3 financial instrument.
+Post-IPO the fair value was measured at each reporting period using the Black Scholes Option Model representing a level 2 financial instrument.
 The total value of the consideration received in connection with the Series F Private Placement was first allocated to the warrant liability at fair value, with the remainder allocated to the preferred stock, which led to a discount ascribed to the Series F Preferred Stock.
 Accordingly, the Company recorded a discount of \$14.6 million on the Series F Preferred Stock by adjusting Additional paid-in capital.

-The following schedule shows the fair value of the warrant liability upon issuance and the change in fair value during the years ended December 31, 2021 and 2020 (in thousands):
+The following schedule shows the change in fair value during the year ended December 31, 2021 (in thousands):

-War rrant liability
+Wai rrant liability

-Issuance of Series F warrants \$ 14,952

-Change in fair value of warrant liability 24,898

 Balance as of December 31, 2020 \$ 39,850

 Change in fair value of warrant liability (23,463)

 Reclassification of warrant liability to equity (1) (16,387)

 Balance as of December 31, 2021 \$